 For patients who received one prior line of therapy for LBCL, adverse events of hypogammaglobulinemia occurred in 7% of patients.
 For patients who received two or more prior line of therapy for LBCL, adverse events of hypogammaglobulinaemia occurred in 11% of patients.
-For patients who received Breyanzi for FL, adverse events of hypogammaglobulinaemia occurred in 2% of patients.
 See section 4.4 for monitoring and management guidance.